Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 Five things jumped out.

 2. Azure is the fastest-growing major cloud network.
-A 58% traffic increase in one year is extraordinary for a network already carrying 1.61% of global internet traffic.
-Azure's growth is structural (AI workloads, enterprise platform consolidation), not cyclical.
-The global cloud market is valued at approximately $943 billion in 2025 and is on track to surpass $1 trillion in early 2026, according to Holori.
-Azure is capturing a growing slice.
+A 58% traffic jump in a year is extraordinary for a network already carrying 1.61% of global traffic.
+Azure's growth is structural — AI workloads, enterprise platform consolidation — not cyclical.
+Holori puts the global cloud market at roughly $943 billion in 2025, on track to pass $1 trillion in early 2026.
+Azure is capturing a growing slice of that.

 3. Europe is cloud's fastest-growing market.
-AWS +49.9%, Hetzner +23.8%, and strong baseline traffic from local providers all point to Europe as the next battleground for cloud market share.
-Data sovereignty regulations (GDPR, the Data Act, the AI Act) are simultaneously driving cloud adoption and shaping which providers win.
+AWS +49.9%, Hetzner +23.8%, and a strong baseline from local providers — all point to Europe as the next battleground for cloud market share.
+Data sovereignty regulations (GDPR, the Data Act, the AI Act) are driving both cloud adoption and provider selection.

-4. Asia remains telecom-dominated.
-Cloud providers will need local partnerships and edge infrastructure to grow meaningfully in Asia.
-The mobile-first internet topology means cloud traffic stays a small fraction of total bandwidth.
+4. Asia is still telecom-dominated.
+Cloud providers need local partnerships and edge infrastructure to grow meaningfully in Asia.
+The mobile-first topology means cloud traffic stays a small fraction of total bandwidth.
 Reliance Jio alone exceeds the Big Three combined in Asian traffic.

-What these numbers mean for your prospecting.
-At TechnologyChecker, we track which technologies companies actually use across 50M+ domains.
-Cloud provider traffic share data tells you where to look and what patterns to expect.
-If you're selling to AWS-heavy verticals, focus on North America and Europe.
-If you're targeting Azure shops, the US is your primary market.
-If you're prospecting in Asia, look for indicators beyond hyperscaler adoption because the cloud footprint there is still developing.
+What does this mean for prospecting?
+At TechnologyChecker we track which technologies companies actually use across 50M+ domains.
+Traffic share data tells you where to look.
+Selling to AWS-heavy verticals?
+Focus on North America and Europe.
+Targeting Azure shops?
+The US is your primary market.
+Prospecting in Asia?
+Look for signals beyond hyperscaler adoption — the cloud footprint is still developing.

-Revenue-based market share reports from firms like Synergy Research and Canalys remain valuable for understanding spending patterns and business growth.
-But they don't tell you what's running where.
-A company spending $10 million annually on AWS might generate less traffic than a startup spending $50,000 on a bandwidth-heavy workload.
-Traffic share captures the physical reality of the internet, not the financial abstractions.
+Revenue market share reports from Synergy Research and Canalys are still valuable for understanding spending patterns.
+They don't tell you what's running where.
+A company spending $10 million a year on AWS might generate less traffic than a startup spending $50,000 on a bandwidth-heavy workload.
+Traffic share captures the physical internet, not the invoices.

-We've found that combining traffic data with technology detection signals gives a much clearer picture of what a company actually runs.
-Revenue market share says "AWS is big."
-Traffic share says "AWS carries 1 in 29 bytes, concentrated in us-east-1, with its fastest growth in Europe."
-That's the difference between a headline and something you can act on.
+Combining traffic data with technology detection ssl certificate signals paints a much sharper picture of what a company actually runs.
+Revenue market share tells you "AWS is big."
+Traffic share tells you "AWS carries 1 in 29 bytes, concentrated in us-east-1, with its fastest growth in Europe."
+One is a headline.
+The other is something you can act on.

 Methodology